tmpicart/John-Dungeon/README.md

-"John Dungeon is back with soon to come bug fixes, combat rebalancing, and a brand new dungeon!"
+John Dungeon is back with soon to come bug fixes, combat rebalancing, and a brand new dungeon!